kettanaito/react-advanced-form/README.md

 }
 ```

-Read more about how to use React Advanced Form to get the most out of its features in the [Official documentation](https://kettanaito.gitbooks.io/react-advanced-form).
+Read the [Official documentation](https://kettanaito.gitbooks.io/react-advanced-form) for a detailed information on components, methods and examples of their usage.

 ## Contributing
 Any of your contributions, be that a comment, an issue or a pull request, is highly appreciated.
-Please read the [Contribution guide](./CONTRIBUTING.md) to ensure consistency of the codebase and the project's development workflow.
+Please read the [Contribution guide](./docs/developers/contributing.md) for the contribution guidelines.
+Moreover, development isn't the only way to contribute, there are [many more](./docs/developers/contributing.md#other-contributions).

 ## License
 This project is licensed under [MIT License](https://github.com/kettanaito/react-advanced-form/blob/master/LICENSE).
 See the license file for more details.